steveseguin/powerpoint_remote/README.md

 If you want to make custom commands, you can just issue RAW MIDI commands via the VDO.Ninja IFRAME API instead.

-`iframe.contentWindow.postMessage({"sendRawMIDI":{data:[176, 110, 12]}}, '*');` is an example of a MIDI command.
+`iframe.contentWindow.postMessage({"sendRawMIDI":{data:[176, 110, 12]}}, '*');` is an example of a custom MIDI command.
 You'll need to update the AutoHotKey script to listen for those new MIDI commands, and do something with it, but that's pretty easy in most cases.
 Adding a button for such a custom command to the sample code provided is just basic javascript/html, which is also quite accessible.

-Sending raw MIDI commands is supported I think in v20 of VDO.Ninja; not just v22.12 and newer.
+Sending custom raw MIDI commands is supported I think in v20 of VDO.Ninja; not just v22.12 and newer.
+As such, if `{nextSlide:true}` isn't supported in your version of VDO.Ninja, you can just send `"sendRawMIDI":{data:[176, 110, 11]}}` for example instead.  `[176, 110, 10]` is for "prevSlide", etc.

 ## HTTP / Websocket API